datawithRakshith/Python_MoviesIndustry_EDA/README.md

 Finally we plot the net profit by month for a small selection of genres.
 We can see that there is a general trend amongst these genres for the profit in each month.

 ![image](https://github.com/user-attachments/assets/60202425-5ecb-49ac-8889-cc466fb30056)

-**Question 3 Conclusion:** We recommend that Our Company release the bulk of their movies, especially Animation, during the summer months (i.e. May-July).
-Adventure, Drama and Comedy movies would see similar success if released in November, but the recommendation remains to focus on summer.

 ## Question 4: Which actors and directors tend to add the most value?